lostjared/MXVK/README.md

 - Matrix-style digital rain demo built with `SDL_ttf` glyph rendering and a sprite-backed framebuffer.
 - Uses the bundled `data/keifont.ttf` runtime asset and `Space` to randomize the streams.

+### `binary_matrix`
+- 3D binary-rain variant of the matrix demo with an orbital camera.
+- Uses `0` and `1` glyphs rendered into 3D sprites, plus the same bundled font and background assets as `matrix`.

+### `dark`
+- Dark Crystal Pyramid viewer with a custom beam effect, animated text, and a textured 3D model.
+- Useful as a compact reference for model loading plus layered sprite/text rendering.

 ### `model_example`
 - Demonstrates `VKAbstractModel` loading and rendering of 3D assets.
 - Uses uniform buffers and camera/projection transforms.